Aéropostale (company): Subsidiaries

 The now-defunct P.S. from Aéropostale began in 2009, and originally only offered apparel at value prices to the 7–12 age market.
-In winter of 2011, P.S. added apparel for three-, four-, five- and six-year-olds to their collections, being introduced with the Holiday clothings.
+In winter of 2011, P.S. added apparel for three-, four-, five- and six-year-olds to their collections, being introduced with the holiday clothing.
 Beginning in November 2013, the Bethany Mota collection was added to Aéropostale stores, featuring clothing and accessories designed by American video blogger Bethany Mota.
 Also beginning in the fall of 2013, the Live Love Dream collection (LLD) was added to Aéropostale stores.
 Live Love Dream features lounge and activewear geared to girls.
 The company also offered a secondary brand called Jimmy'Z that focused on surf and skater clothing.
 The 14 stores were branded as more upscale with higher price points than its parent chain.
 The company closed all Jimmy'Z in fiscal 2009.

 In October 2014, the company launched their latest collection, United XXVI, which features clothing with an edgier look.
 The company works with video bloggers Nash Grier, Hayes Grier, and Cameron Dallas to create these looks based on the type of clothing the boys enjoy.

 Aéropostale currently has the following brands for girls: Free State, Hobie, Invite Only, Junie & Jade, Lorimer, Map to Mars, The Bikini Lab, United XXVI.
 And for boys: Free State, United XXVI.